 Finally, make sure you know what the boat’s weight capacity is.
-This refers to the total weight that the boat can carry, including the paddler.
+This refers to the total weight that the big man kayak can carry, including the paddler.

-If a boat is overloaded it will sit lower in the water which can make the kayak sluggish and less responsive.
+If a big man kayak is overloaded it will sit lower in the water which can make the kayak sluggish and less responsive.
 Stability can also be compromised and can make capsizing much easier.